Shear flows and their suppression at large aspect ratio. Two-dimensional simulations of a growing convection zone: Summary and Discussion

 We studied the onset and evolution of zonal flows when a convective layer propagates into a fluid with a stable composition gradient.
 We considered different values of the Prandtl number, $Pr = 0.1$, 0.5, 1, and 7.
 Our goal was to provide a novel way to study zonal flows and shear effects since the growing convective layer allows exploration of a wide range of values of the Rayleigh number and aspect ratios.
 Our results confirm and extend to convection with stable composition gradients at low $Pr$ previous findings in experiments of thermal and fingering convection.

 In summary:

 \begin{enumerate}

-\item In square domain simulations ($L/H=1$), zonal flows and their shear effects always arise as long as the aspect ratio of the convective layer is smaller than approximately two.
-The critical aspect ratio for the onset zonal flows seems to depend on $Pr$, being smaller at low $Pr$ (Fig \ref{fig_aspect_ratio_Ra}a).
+\item In simulations where the computational domain has an aspect ratio of one ($L/H=1$), zonal flows always arise, developing when the aspect ratio of the convective layer is smaller than approximately two.
+The critical aspect ratio for the onset of zonal flows seems to depend on $Pr$, being smaller at low $Pr$ (Fig \ref{fig_aspect_ratio_Ra}a).

+\item Zonal flows are sustained by Reynolds stresses associated with tilted convective plumes.
+We find that the maximum magnitude of the stresses is limited by the vertical kinetic energy of the convective motions (Fig. \ref{fig_kinetic_energy}a).
+This result supports the hypothesis that energy is transferred from convective motions to the zonal flow.

-\item Once the zonal flow sets in, convective plumes get dispersed by the flow and the convective layer stops growing.
+\item Once the zonal flow sets in, it disperses convective plumes, reducing the vertical transport.
+As consequence, the convective layer stops growing.
 The stalling of the convection zone results in a saturation of the Rayleigh number toward a constant value in time, $Ra \sim 10^8-5\times 10^{9}$, where the smallest and largest values correspond to the cases using $Pr=7$, and 0.1, respectively (Fig. \ref{fig_aspect_ratio_Ra}b).

 \item As found in previous numerical simulations of pure thermal convection, the morphology and evolution of the flow depends on the Prandtl number.
 On the one hand, for $Pr\leq 1$ the flow organizes into discrete bursts in which convective plumes suddenly overturn quasi-periodically, with smaller transport between bursts (Figs. \ref{fig_fh_time}a-c, \ref{fig_burst}, and \ref{fig_f_profiles}a).
 On the other hand, for $Pr=7$ the flow consists of sheared convective plumes instead of bursts, and the convective transport is sustained at all times (Figs. \ref{fig_fh_time}d and \ref{fig_f_profiles}c).